verhovsky/books-futures-explained/src/6_future_example.md

 }

 // These are function definitions we'll use for our waker.
 Remember the
-// "Trait Objects" chapter from the book. fn mywaker_wake(s: &MyWaker) {
+// "Trait Objects" chapter earlier. fn mywaker_wake(s: &MyWaker) {
     let waker_ptr: *const MyWaker = s;
     let waker_arc = unsafe {Arc::from_raw(waker_ptr)};